Mac-Barrett/SvelteKit-ReCaptcha/README.md

 ## Verifying Captcha Responses Server-Side
 1. Make sure that you've saved the token from the on:captchaTokenRecieved dispatch
+2. Remember to bind the SECRET_KEY env variable you set up earlier to something on your endpoint so you can use it here.
-2. In your server endpoint, make an API call to google's recaptcha service to verify that the token the server recieved from the client is the same one that google sent to the client's browser.
+3. In your server endpoint, make an API call to google's recaptcha service to verify that the token the server recieved from the client is the same one that google sent to the client's browser.
 Your endpoint ought to end up looking something like this:

 ```ts
 const SECRET_KEY = [--SECRET KEY env variable--]